appwrite/sdk-for-flutter/README.md

 4. In Deployment Info, 'Target' select iOS 11.0

 ### Android
 In order to capture the Appwrite OAuth callback url, the following activity needs to be added to your [AndroidManifest.xml](https://github.com/appwrite/playground-for-flutter/blob/master/android/app/src/main/AndroidManifest.xml).
-Be sure to relpace the **[PROJECT_ID]** string with your actual Appwrite project ID.
-You can find your Appwrite project ID in you project settings screen in your Appwrite console.
+Be sure to replace the **[PROJECT_ID]** string with your actual Appwrite project ID.
+You can find your Appwrite project ID in your project settings screen in the console.

 ```xml
 <manifest>